 Why Alcohol Recovery Is Its Own Kind of Battle

 Of all the substances people struggle with, alcohol is the most socially accepted and the most casually encouraged.
 No one asks, "Is everything okay?” when you say you need a drink.
-They laugh.
-They pour.
-They join you.
+They typically laugh, they pour, they join you.

 And that makes quitting feel not just hard, but alienating.